shekspir55/rbn/content/posts/how-not-to-get-hired-at-canonical.md

 ---
-title: "How not to get hired at Canonical"
+title: "How not to get hired at Canonical 📉💡"
 date: 2023-05-23T23:53:40+04:00
 draft: false
 ---